How long do you take Wegovy for weight loss?

 Key takeaways

-• Most people take Wegovy for at least three months to assess its effectiveness, with longer-term use recommended for sustained weight loss and heart health benefits.
+• It typically takes 13 weeks to reach full dosage for the Wegovy pill and 17 weeks for the injection, with longer-term use recommended for sustained weight loss and heart health benefits.

 • Research shows that stopping Wegovy may lead to significant weight regain and a loss of cardiovascular benefits.